ChGSufro/internship-ux/README.md

 This tool allowed us to build detailed profiles of the key stakeholders interacting with the platform, taking into account aspects such as:

- - Demographic data: Age, role (student, supervisor, or coordinator), and location.
+ - Demographic data: Age, role (student or supervisor), and location.

  - Goals: What they hope to achieve, such as securing high-impact internships, centralizing student traceability, or providing efficient technical mentoring.